 Rub lemon onto cutting (plastic or wood) sprinkle salt all over and let sit for five minutes.
 Then rub hard with the half lemon and rinse.
 It will be so clean.
 Note: Vodka or vinegar can also be used to sanitize cutting boards.

 1 cup of water

 Combine water with vinegar, heat oven to low temperature for 3 minutes then turn off.
-Spray the solution all over in the oven and then sprinkle baking soda or salt on to the damped surfaces.
-Let soak for 20 minutes or as the oven cools down to clean away with wet scouring pad dish soap.
+Spray the solution all over in the oven and then sprinkle baking soda on to the damped surfaces.
+Let soak for 20 minutes or as the oven cools down to clean away with a wet scouring pad and a little dish soap.